 When you swear to tell the truth, you are not only ethically held to telling the truth, you are also legally obligated to do so.
-If you are caught lying under oath, you can be charged with perjury charges in California.
+If you are caught lying under oath in California, you can be charged with perjury charges.
 This does not only apply to courtroom testimonies, but also to government documents, such as tax returns, driver license forms or governmental benefit applications, where you have sworn the information is true to the best of your knowledge.
-If you have been accused of committing perjury, it is critical you contact a Vista perjury attorney as soon as possible in order to avoid saying something that could hurt your case.
+If you have been accused of committing perjury, it is critical you contact an attorney as soon as possible in order to avoid saying something that could hurt your case.

 What is Perjury in California?

-It’s worth noting that while the two crimes are similar, falsifying evidence is a totally separate crime from perjury charges in California.
+It’s worth noting that while the two crimes are similar, falsifying evidence is a totally separate crime from perjury.
 Similarly, while you aren’t under oath while filing a police report, falsely reporting a crime is also a criminal offense.

-This felony offense can result in up to four years in prison, fines and more.
+As a matter of fact, yes.
+In fact, this felony offense can result in up to four years in prison, fines and more.
 When police officers perjure themselves in a police report they could face misdemeanor or felony penalties depending on the circumstances with the felony carrying a maximum sentence of three years.
 In some rare cases, if a person was executed as a result of a perjury then the person who lied or anyone who coerced or persuaded that person to lie under oath could be sentenced to the death penalty.
-With these serious penalties in mind, it’s easy to see that if you have been accused of perjury charges in California, it is critical you speak with a skilled Vista perjury attorney as soon as possible.

 The good news is that to prove that you committed perjury, the prosecution must prove that you 1) said or wrote something untrue, 2) that you knew it to be untrue, 3) that you were under oath at the time, 4) that it was a material fact or related to one,meaning facts that could affect the outcome of the thing you swore to tell the truth about.
 If you have been accused of coercing or persuading someone else to lie under oath then the prosecution must prove those four details and that you influenced the other party to lie.